MIL-STD-2525 renderer

 SIDC editor settings

 By default, to preserve screen space, the SIDC widget uses a compact mode when only a symbol preview and a SIDC value are shown.
-However, it is possible to use full mode, in which, in addition to a symbol preview and SIDC value, all the selectors are also shown, by activating the “Show editor UI by default” checkbox.
+To show all SIDC components by default check the “Show editor UI by default” checkbox.

 SIDC editor in action